feaser/canflasherblt/docs/gettingstarted.md

 * A [USB cable](https://www.olimex.com/Products/Components/Cables/USB-CABLE-A-MICRO-1.8M/) for connecting the board to your PC.
 * The [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) tool installed on your PC.

 Regarding the board, make sure you order the Olimexino STM32F3 type.
 Not the Olimexino GD32F3 and also not the older Olimexino STM32.
-It needs to be one with the STM32F303RCT6 microcontroller.
+It needs to be the one with the STM32F303RCT6 microcontroller.

 ## Download the prebuilt firmware image